uriel1998/orindi/README.md

 So http://bunyip.stevesaus.me/pico/?sjw-feed
 for the feed

+MOST emails look pretty much how they're supposed to.
+Linkedin emails seem to get mangled to hell.
+Some extra spaces and linefeeds, but I'm not sure I want to keep trying to parse them in the main program...

 ## 6. TODO

 * I don't want to further customize themes.
 Seems like against the point of pico here.
 However, should have default index.md that shows ALL pages, right?
+  And a header/footer which reflects the program.
+(But it also is beside the point because we're using pico to make an RSS feed anyway)
 * Which plugins should be added in (recommendations, anyway):
     - GZIP
     - PicoTooManyPages
     - Pico-Robots
+    - pico-minify
 * Per section output chooser - (or rather, first attempt one)
 * Clean output further - remove empty paragraphs, maybe a tidy library?
+(Beautiful Soup did a LOT, though)
 * Remove tracking beacons completely.
 Not sure how other than to look for img tags with small pixel sizes or img style="overflow: hidden"